FabbriniMarco/16S-KrakenBracken-Pipeline/README.md

 singularity exec --bind $(pwd):/workdir k16s_v1.sif bash
 cd /workdir
 kraken16S -i rawseqs/
+# Once the script is completed remember to close the container shell
+exit
 ```

 You can also perform reference genome filtering, such as with the human genome, by binding a local BMTagger-indexed genome to the container folder '/mnt/databases/bmtagger', as follows: